wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 3. By downloading a copy of available sources from the IANA using the sources described in {{iana-root-zone-list}}.

+To support LocalRoot implementations, IANA will maintain and publish a list of IANA DNS root zone sources at *TBD-URL*
+{{iana-root-zone-list}}.
+Guidance to IANA or for other entities wishing to collect and redistribute a list of sources for IANA root server data is discussed in RFCTBD.

 ### IANA maintained list of root zone publication points  {#iana-root-zone-list}

-To support LocalRoot implementations, IANA will maintain and publish a list of IANA DNS root zone sources at *TBD-URL*.
-This list of "IANA root zone data publication points" may be used when downloading and refreshing the root zone data, as described in {{protocol-steps}}.
+This list of IANA root zone data publication points available at TBD-URL may be used when downloading and refreshing the root zone data, as described in {{protocol-steps}}.
 Specifically, this IANA DNS root zone publication list MAY be used by the resolver software directly, or by the resolver's operating system, or by a network operator when configuring a resolver.

 The contents of the IANA DNS root publication points file MUST verified as to its integrity as having come from IANA and MUST be